This is jGRASP version 2.0.6_08. Check https://www.jgrasp.org for the latest version of jGRASP.

-Please contact us if this fails for some reason other than a C compiler not being installed or your system not being a UNIX variant.
+Please contact us if your system is Linux or UNIX based and building the native "wedge" fails for some reason other than a C compiler not being installed.

-If you are on a system other than Windows or a UNIX variant and have a good knowledge of system programming on your system, you can build a wedge based on the UNIX wedge sources found in jgrasp/src .
-The executable must be jgrasp/jbin/sys_run .
-If this is not done, the pure Java wedge will be used.
-This may cause block output buffering when you run programs from jGRASP (this is not generally a problem if you are running Java programs).
+If you are on a system other than Windows or a Linux or UNIX variant and have a good knowledge of system programming on your system, you may be able to build a wedge based on the UNIX wedge sources found in jgrasp/src .
+The executable must be jgrasp/internal_bin/sys_run .

 jGRASP supports common settings for all users on a network.
 The common settings directory can be specified at installation time if using the self-extracting exe on Windows.
 Otherwise, in the "data" directory of the installation, create a file called "admin".
 Specify the directory to be used for administrator settings in this file.
 This should be the only contents of the file, and not be followed by a line feed or carriage return.
 Use a full path to specify the directory.
 This directory must be accessible and readable by all users, and writable only for administrators.
 You should select a location outside the jGRASP distribution, so that you can continue to use the settings after upgrading.